futureson/Covidpageviews/README.md

  {% include mental_it_time.html %}

  On the other hand, the analysis of mental health is not exactly the same.
-Because of the emergence of covid, the attention to mental health-related pages is significantly different from that in 2019.
+As shown above, because of the emergence of covid, the attention to mental health-related pages is significantly different from that in 2019.
 It is gradually increasing as the dissemination time of covid increases.
 But when significant events related to covid occur, there is a significant decrease in attention to mental health, which may due to the sudden attention to covid have led to the neglect of mental health.

  {% include cate_time_rdd.html %}